 High-Efficiency Particulate Air (HEPA) filters are widely considered the gold standard in filtration, particularly with the coronavirus, which travels in smaller-sized particles than many other airborne contaminants.
 HEPA filters must be at least 99.97 percent efficient at capturing particles 0.3 µm in size and have even higher efficiency for smaller and larger particles.

-Some school ventilation systems aren’t equipped to handle HEPA filters, but portable filtration options are available and recommended by ASHRAE.(6) New York City School District, Chicago Public Schools and hundreds of other districts across North America are investing in portable air purifiers before reopening this fall.(7)
+Some school ventilation systems aren’t equipped to handle HEPA filters, but portable filtration options are available and recommended by ASHRAE.(6) New York City School District, Chicago Public Schools and hundreds of other districts across North America invested in portable air purifiers before reopening in the fall of 2021.(7)

 An Affordable Solution

-While popular in dental and medical offices, the JADE is gaining traction in K-12 schools and college campuses.
-David MacAleese, Executive Vice President of Business Development for Surgically Clean Air, says it comes down to one thing – the JADE is whisper quiet.
+While popular in dental and medical offices, the JADE 2.0 is gaining traction in K-12 schools and college campuses.
+David MacAleese, Chief Revenue Officer for Surgically Clean Air, says it comes down to one thing – the JADE 2.0 is whisper quiet.
 “Other purification systems are so loud that teachers can’t talk over them without turning the speed down, which means there are fewer air changes,” he says.
-The JADE’s design allows for a more efficient airflow while keeping the sound volume as quiet as a standard household dishwasher.
+The JADE 2.0’s design allows for a more efficient airflow while keeping the sound volume as quiet as a standard household dishwasher.
 This means learning won’t be interrupted, and students and teachers can breathe easier.

 Create Safe Learning Environments With Solutions For Cleaner Air